 The Esab Sentinel A50 is by far one of the best looking helmets to date.
 This helmet has been made popular because of its performance and reliability, Esab is a brand trusted by welders.

-This unbiased Esab Sentinel A50 review welding helmet review will give you all the information to make an educated buying decision, with clear arc shots so you can see how the hood performs before you hand over your hard-earned cash.
+With clear arc shots, you can see how the hood performs before you hand over your hard-earned cash.
+This unbiased hands-on Esab Sentinel A50 review welding helmet review will give you all the information to make an educated buying decision.

 Esab Sentinel A50 Cover Lens